rapgru/config/README.md

 GitHub Actions build a qcow2 base image that can be imported in Synology Virtual Machine Manager as Disk Image.

+To import:
+- Configure as desired
+- As Disk use the included 10GB disk from qcow with virtio and do not provision a new disk.
+Autoresizing is enabled on boot so the disk can be resized later on.
+- Before booting the VM for the first time is a good time to make the storage bigger
+- Start VM

 After being imported, the machines can be started and remotely configured with `deploy-rs` after networking is sorted out so that the machines are reachable under the hostnames `deploy-rs` uses.